cyber-dojo/versioner/README.md

 - Records a consistent set of image tags for all the cyber-dojo server's micro-services.
 - Used by the main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) script

-For example, suppose the image cyberdojo/versioner:1.24.0 was created from a commit to this repo.
-Its /app/.env file holds the tags of a consistent set of service images (eg differ:5c95484, nginx:380c557) which can be used to bring up a cyber-dojo server:
+The .env file holds the tags/sha comprising a consistent set of service images which can be used to bring up a cyber-dojo server.
+For example, suppose there is an image cyberdojo/versioner:1.24.0, created from a commit to this repo, and its .env file specifies tags of 5c95484 for differ and and 380c557 for nginx
 ```bash
 $ cyber-dojo update 1.24.0
 $ cyber-dojo up